alejandroposada/comp550-project/notes.md

 - [ ] Evaluation of realism (PCFGs / Parse Accuracy Measure)

 ???
 WHAT SHOULD WE USE TO EVALUATE REALISM?
+    -- content, specific content
+    -- maybe not applicable to nlp

 ???
 SHOULD WE USE PHRASE TAGS? -- get away from 'grammatical' and move towards
     'phrase types'

+    -- sample from neihbourhood, show in continuity in phrase level information -- evaluation should not be internal to the theory of the model -- BLEU -- paraphrasing, sentence similarity -- BLEU

 ???
 PARSERS -- Shift Reduce vs. Viterbi, UTILITY of PCFG??
 ???
 CFG -- DEFINED ON ENTIRE PENN TREEBANK, SMARTER WAY TO DO THIS???
     -- HOW TO REDUCE SIZE OF GRAMMAR??